When Harrison, the son of American diplomats, lands in Moscow at the height of the Cold War, he knows three things.

-“Joyce displays masterful control over the narrative, beautifully weaving in a thread connected to the Beatles’ White Album … The prose is clear, sharp, and expertly paced.
+“Infused with mystery and tension … Joyce displays masterful control over the narrative, beautifully weaving in a thread connected to the Beatles’ White Album … The prose is clear, sharp, and expertly paced.
 The story of a diplomat’s son could have taken a very familiar turn, but this novel remains fresh, poised, and multilayered from beginning to end … Character development fluidly blends with a riveting storyline, never disappointing readers.” –The BookLife Prize by Publishers Weekly

 “Joyce’s duo of intrepid young protagonists are vividly painted and irresistible, and his firsthand experience of Moscow and diplomatic corps are evident in the details that animate and enliven this fast-moving novel of international intrigue.
 Add to this parallel love stories, uncanny visions, and a recurring theme of Beatles songs coming to life, and you have the recipe for a fun, rich, and sophisticated page-turner.
 A most worthy addition to the pantheon of YA spy novels … Highly recommended!” –Tim Weed, award-winning author of Will Poole’s Island